TheodorRene/blog/content/posts/types.md

 function.
 Input and output, plain and simple.

 Having exceptions ruins the flow.

+Some function will be as general as possible.
+So adapt to the situation.

 # Pure function are just like a table lookup
 BeatleMember have 4 possibilities, HairCut has 2 possibilites.
 Just by looking